 Nothing is gained from doing the same thing over and over again.
 There are no rules in guerilla marketing, as long as it’s done in good taste.

 There’s a reason why narratives that hinge on creativity tend to last.

 There is no problem that creativity cannot solve, that’s why brands need to find crafty ways to promote themselves.
 Founder and designer director at Mellor & Smith Paul Mellor even recommends that creativity should inform marketing tactics, not the other way around.
 Creativity first, and everything else second.

 Every brand is trying to position itself in the minds of its customers.
 Give customers a reason to choose you.

 No one ever made history by being ordinary.

-Our communications agency may be able to help you out!
-M2.0 Communications, one of the top pr agencies in the Philippines, helps you find the right voice to creatively engage your audience and adapt to the best communication practices.
+M2.0 Communications is one of the top PR agencies in the Philippines, we can help you find the right voice to creatively engage your audience and adapt to the best communication practices.